Southern California Fishing Forecast: Saltwater, Trout, and the Promise of El Niño

 Let's start with the salt.

-There is already good Bluefin Tuna fishing happening out of San Diego at the usual offshore spots and south, off Ensenada.
-Last week we took a friend's new Grady White Marlin 300 to San Clemente Island.
-He powered it with twin Yamaha 350's and we cruised at 33 knots, making a fast run to the island.
+There is already excellent Bluefin Tuna fishing happening out of San Diego at the usual offshore grounds and farther south off Ensenada.
+Last week, we took a friend's new Grady-White Marlin 300, powered by twin Yamaha 350s, on a run to San Clemente Island.
+Cruising comfortably at 33 knots made for a quick trip across the water.

-Most of the talk however has been about the fall, and El Nino predictions.
-And for absolutely the right reasons.
-NOAA's Climate Prediction Center is calling for an "82% chance of El Nino developing between May and July."
-The best part is a 96% chance it persists through our winter.
+Most of the conversation lately, however, has centered around the coming fall and the developing El Niño pattern, and for good reason.
+At the time of this writing, NOAA's Climate Prediction Center was forecasting an 82% chance of El Niño developing between May and July, with a 96% chance of it persisting through the winter.

 Jason